FACTBOX-Reaction as UK PM Johnson admitted to hospital with coronavirus symptoms

 SADIQ KHAN, MAYOR OF LONDON "Sending my very best to the Prime Minister and wishing him a swift recovery."

 ED DAVEY, ACTING LEADER OF THE OPPOSITION LIBERAL DEMOCRATS "Wishing Boris Johnson the best for getting through this, and a full, fast recovery.
 Carrie, Jo, Leo, Rachel: best of health to you.
 It’s vital we all follow the guidance; that’s how to protect you, your family, your loved ones."
-(Compiled by Alistair Smout)
+(Compiled by Alistair Smout; editing by Guy Faulconbridge)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)